strangerstudios/pmpro-mailchimp/readme.txt

 Please visit our premium support site at http://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==
+= .3 =
+* Added pmpro_mailchimp_listsubscribe_fields filters to add fields passed the listSubscribe API call.
+* Changed some things to make sure that the user cache is clean and the listSubscribe call happens late enough so that first and last name are populated.

 = .2.2 =
 * First logged release with a readme.
 * Added a "Require Double Opt-in" setting that will determine if an additional opt in email is sent for confirmation before adding users to a list.
 Defaults to "No".